 - hair loss

-The presence of blood thinners in your system can increase your risk of internal bleeding following an injury.
-Seek medical attention if you experience any of these side effects and you fall or bump your head—even if you don’t have external bleeding.
-Your doctor may prohibit you from participating in contact sports to reduce this risk, but that doesn’t mean you can’t exercise or live a normal life.
+The presence of blood thinners in your system can increase your chance of internal bleeding after an injury.
+Go to the hospital immediately if you experience any of these side effects after falling or bumping your head — even if you don’t have external bleeding.

 - peanut butter

 Natural anticoagulants can benefit your heart health, but consume them with caution.

 Blood clots can be dangerous because they interfere with blood flow to your vital organs.
 If you have issues with your heart, you may have a greater chance of developing blood clots and may need to take blood-thinning medications.